dalsontws/Last-Mile-Delivery-System/README.md

-# Hotspotting - Last Mile Delivery System
+# Last Mile Delivery System

 This is a project developed during the [ŠKODA Smart Mobility Hackathon 2019](https://www.ceehacks.com/smhprague2019/) held at [ŠKODA AUTO DigiLab, Prague](https://skodaautodigilab.com/).
+It was named as *HotSpots*, by our team, *EastSiders*

 ![hackathon-group](images/group.jpg?raw=true "Title")